riv-dev/image_alter/README.md

 3. Click "Options" button in the Chrome Extension.
 4. Enter the root directory where all your HTML files sit.
 ![alt text](/doc_images/setup2.png "Setup 2")
-5. Visit any of you pages in the web browser.
+5. Visit any of your pages in the web browser.
 For example:
 ![alt text](/doc_images/setup3.png "Setup 3")
 6. If everything is right, the Sync status should be green and point to your HTML file on your file disk.
 ![alt text](/doc_images/setup4.png "Setup 4")